DeNetDM: Debiasing by Network Depth Modulation: Experiments

 \subsection{Experimental Setup}

-\myparagraph{Datasets:} We evaluate the performance of DeNetDM across diverse domains using two synthetic datasets (Colored MNIST \cite{ahuja2020invariant}, Corrupted CIFAR10 \cite{hendrycks2019robustness}) and two real-world datasets (Biased FFHQ \cite{Kim_2021_ICCV}, BAR \cite{NEURIPS2020_eddc3427}).
-In Colored MNIST (CMNIST), the digit identity is spuriously correlated with color, whereas in Corrupted CIFAR10 (C-CIFAR10), the texture noise corrupts the target attribute.
-Biased FFHQ (BFFHQ) consists of human face images and is constructed from the FFHQ dataset \cite{DBLP:conf/cvpr/KarrasLA19} such that the age attribute is spuriously correlated with gender.
+\myparagraph{Datasets:} We evaluate the performance of DeNetDM across diverse domains using two synthetic datasets (Colored MNIST \cite{ahuja2020invariant}, Corrupted CIFAR10 \cite{hendrycks2019robustness}) and three real-world datasets (Biased FFHQ \cite{Kim_2021_ICCV}, BAR \cite{NEURIPS2020_eddc3427}) and CelebA \cite{7410782}.
+In Colored MNIST (CMNIST), the digit identity is spuriously correlated with color, while in Corrupted CIFAR10 (C-CIFAR10), the texture noise corrupts the target attribute.
+Biased FFHQ (BFFHQ) comprises human face images from the FFHQ dataset \cite{DBLP:conf/cvpr/KarrasLA19} such that the age attribute is spuriously correlated with gender.
 BAR consists of human action images where six human action classes are correlated with six place attributes.
-We conduct experiments with varying proportions of bias-conflicting points in the training set to demonstrate the efficacy of our approach across diverse scenarios.
-Following the experimental settings used by the previous works \cite{liu2023avoiding,NEURIPS2021_disentangled, 10.1007/978-3-031-19806-9_6}, we vary the ratio of bias-conflicting samples, specifically setting it at \{0.5\%, 1\%, 2\%, 5\%\} in the case of CMNIST and C-CIFAR10, \{0.5\%\} in BFFHQ and \{1\%, 5\%\} in BAR datasets.
+We conduct experiments by varying the ratio of bias-conflicting points in the training set to demonstrate the efficacy of our approach across diverse scenarios.
+Following the experimental settings used by the previous works \cite{liu2023avoiding,NEURIPS2021_disentangled, 10.1007/978-3-031-19806-9_6}, we vary the ratio of bias-conflicting samples, specifically setting it at \{0.5\%, 1\%, 2\%, 5\%\} for CMNIST and C-CIFAR10, \{0.5\%\} in BFFHQ and \{1\%, 5\%\} in BAR datasets.
+We employ a subsampled version of CelebA as described in \cite{NEURIPS2021_de8aa43e}, maintaining the same data splits for consistency.